This BLOCK uses the Google Cloud Speech-to-Text API to convert speech from audio files into text.

 In order to effectively use this BLOCK, we suggest reading through Google’s Best Practices open_in_new guide for the Google Cloud Speech-to-Text API.

 |BLOCK name||Configure the name displayed on this BLOCK.|

 |GCP service account||Select the GCP service account to use with this BLOCK.|

 |Audio file URL||Designate the GCS URL where the audio file is stored.|

 Designate the variable that will store the resultant text data.

-Refer to Output specifications > Cloud Speech API for details.
+Refer to Output specifications > Speech recognition for details.

 For best results, Google suggests using a 16,000 Hz sampling rate.